In The News: 2019 Ethics & Compliance Year in Review

 - Blog Post: 2019 Employment Law in Review

 A group of employee whistleblowers at Infosys allege the CEO and CFO took accounting shortcuts to boost financial performance.
-A December whistleblower story alleged that the Church of Jesus Christ of the Latter-Day Saints (the Mormons) have not made charitable donations on par with IRS rules for non-profits, which generally are free of tax liabilities.
+A December whistleblower story alleged that the Church of Jesus Christ of the Latter-Day Saints (the Mormons) had not made charitable donations on par with IRS rules for non-profits, which generally are free of tax liabilities.
 Given the workplace troubles in Silicon Valley, an employee advocacy group is seeking tech company employees’ reports of unethical practices.
 Even Italy sided with whistleblowers by issuing the first penalty for retaliation against a whistleblower related to a corruption scheme.